rvmagrini/spring-data-jpa/README.md

 ### 3: [JPA RELATIONSHIPS]
 - [3.1] Create and Map Course and CourseMaterial Entities
-- [3.2] Save Course using CourseMaterialRepo with Cascading
+- [3.2] Save a course using CourseMaterialRepository with Cascading
+- [3.3] Test Fetch Types LAZY and EAGER in CourseMaterial